SVECTOR-CORPORATION/svector-node/API.md

 const response = await client.chat.create({
   model: 'spec-3-turbo:latest',
   messages: [
+    {
+      role: 'system',
+      content: 'You are a helpful assistant that provides accurate and concise answers.'
+    },
+    {
+      role: 'user',
-    { role: 'user', content: 'Hello, how are you?' }
+      content: 'Hello, how are you?'
+    }
   ],
   max_tokens: 150,
   temperature: 0.7,